ndgsghdj/2024-Notes/History/Notes/04-01-Outbreak_of_World_War_2.md

 # Background: The Great Depression

-- During the 1920s, after the 1919 Paris Peace Conference was a period that held that promise of new beginnings and lasting peace and cooperation bewteen nations
+- During the 1920s, after the 1919 Paris Peace Conference was a period that held that promise of new beginnings and lasting peace and cooperation between nations
 - However, by 1929 events led to a rise in tensions in both Europe and the Asia-Pacific
     - One of first such events was the **Great Depression in 1929**